-"The FSA Commanders Academy is an exceptionally informative and educational experience that is a must for the enterprising professionals within your organization.
-The Academy provides a comprehensive curriculum and offers programs on leadership skills, business and personal ethics, management training and other topics and materials as they relate to the law enforcement profession.
-I am certain those who participate in this instruction will gain confidence in their abilities and attain success in their endeavors". -- Sheriff David Shoar, Florida Sheriffs Association President
+"The FSA Commanders Academy is an exceptionally informative and educational experience that is essential for the generation of future leaders in your organization.
+This Academy provides a comprehensive curriculum and offers programs on leadership skills, business and personal ethics, management training and other topics as they relate to the law enforcement profession.
+A leader must attain a level of competence by achieving various milestones in their career and I believe they will gain those key elements in this Commanders Academy.
+This Academy will give your supervisors an opportunity to succeed by providing them with the best possible training tools to do their jobs and carry out the mission of law enforcement in a manner that reflects the positives of our profession.". -- Sheriff Sadie Darnell, Florida Sheriffs Association President

 The Florida Sheriffs Institute Commanders Academy graduated its second class July 11, 2014.
 Class 2, comprised of 29 commanders representing 26 sheriffs’ Offices, took the legacy established by the charter class to an even higher level.